juanbrasdefer/DSA_ExtraCredit_TextEditor/README.md

 # Positional List Text Editor
 Extra Credit Assignment

 ## note: I simply did not have the time to finish implementing this, and my testing of functionality shows that the cursor doesn't move.
 Apologies!
 As it is an extra credit assignment, I need to cut my losses and focus on looming exams.
-Enjoy anyway! :)
+Enjoy anyway, and thanks for the challenge! :)

 Instructions:
 Write a simple text editor that stores and displays a string of characters using the positional list ADT, together with a cursor object that highlights a position in this string.